To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Ticket prices range from €15-€10-FREE €€€!! (when you are an EU citizen or hold a valid student visa within the EU).
 After you have climbed the tower like Quasi and hung out with the gargoyles- scoot on into the church to see the flying buttresses and imagine yourself thrown back into medieval Paris seeking sanctuary.
 A truly architectural marvel, this is a sight you cannot miss while in Paris.

-All that remains of a Gothic Church, St. Jack of the Butchery (Saint-Jacques-de-la-Boucherie), this beautiful tower was recently restored and stands tall for those brave enough to climb it’s 300 steps.
+All that remains of a Gothic Church is St. Jack of the Butchery (Saint-Jacques-de-la-Boucherie).
+This beautiful tower was recently restored and stands tall for those brave enough to climb its 300 steps.
 Located not too far from Notre Dame, stopping by to see this beautiful architecture is sight enough and a thorough reminder of the grandeur of old Paris.
-Book tickets online in advance for a tour- the only way to go to the top!
+Book tickets online in advance for a tour—the only way to go to the top!

 I feel like saying to visit The Louvre is a bit redundant, as if you know anything about Europe, you know that this museum houses some of the most precious artwork in the world.
 From everything to statues, ancient Greek and Egyptian artifacts, medieval relics, the rooms of Napoleon, and the Mona Lisa- it is possible to get lost in the Louvre for hours!